Selenium and Vitamin E: The Dynamic Duo All Horses Must Have For Proper Muscle Function and Suppleness

 How Much Selenium and Vitamin E Does a Horse Need Each Day?

 The US FDA (Food and Drug Administration) has recommended that the average 1000 lb adult horse needs 3 mg of organic selenium and 500 IU (international units) of vitamin E daily.
-Some horses even need a bit more selenium and vitamin E. For example, I know some horse that need 4 mg of selenium and 3000 IU of vitamin E each day.
+Some horses even need a bit more selenium and vitamin E. For example, I know some horses that need 4 mg of selenium and 3000 IU of vitamin E each day.
 Also, some horses who have been deficient for a long period of time may need a selenium booster shot in addition to their daily dose.

 Since every horse is an individual, it is best to work with your vet and/or equine nutritionist to determine your horse's needs.
 Doing a blood test for both selenium and vitamin E is an option to consider if you think your horse may be deficient.
 Too little or too much selenium and vitamin E can have equally bad consequences.